latex4ei/tex4tum/_article/electronics/bus.md

 title: Bus
 ---

+{% definition %}
-.def A Bus is a communication system that transfers data between devices.
+A Bus is a communication system that transfers data between devices.
 Data is sent over a medium (e.g. wires) and structured according to a certain protocol.
+{% enddefinition %}

 ## Serial Buses
 * [SPI](spi.html)